 In the CSV file one row is equal to one subscription and contains everything you need to create a new customer and define their subscription.
 The top row of the CSV is reserved for the column headers.

-Import a CSV file by navigating to your Admin > Data Load (admin permissions required) and clicking Upload CSV file.
+Import a CSV file by navigating to your Admin > Data Sources (admin permissions required) and clicking Upload CSV file.

 Example CSV templates

 Make use of the sample CSV files below to learn how to format your data for import!

 Read the notes attached to this Google Sheets document, then export the file as a CSV and input your own data!
 Go to the Google Demo Sheet.